-Data-backed decision making helps retailers thrive in their respective markets.
-And increasingly, your competitors—whether they’re small mom and pop businesses or giant online retailers—are closely tracking their KPIs and becoming much more formidable competitors.
+Data-backed decision-making helps retailers thrive in their respective markets.
+And increasingly, your competitors—whether they’re small mom and pop businesses or giant online retailers—are closely tracking their KPIs and becoming much more formidable competitors, vying for customer attention.

 The 3 Must-Monitor KPIs for Retailers

-There’s a lot of retail KPIs that your business could be monitoring, but we’re going to look at the three most important ones.
+There are a lot of KPIs that your retail business could be monitoring, but we’re going to look at the three most important retail metrics.
 These are: